Commercial New Construction Performance Program

 Energy model rebate

 The energy model rebate can help you with the cost of a detailed engineering analysis of your facility.
-Paid upon completion and approval of the energy study, the rebate is 50 per cent of the cost of the energy model, to a maximum of $15,000.
+Paid upon completion and approval of the energy study, the rebate is 50 per cent of the associated program participation fees, to a maximum of $15,000.

 The airtightness rebate encourages program participants to include airtightness testing during and after construction and feed the results back into the energy model.